till-m/diffcurve/README.md

 dct_kwargs = {
     'is_real': 0.0, # complex-valued curvelets
-    'finest': 2.0, # use wavelets at the finest scale 'nbscales': 6.0, # number of scales
+    'finest': 2.0, # use wavelets at the finest scale 'num_scales': 6.0, # number of scales
-    'nbangles_coarse': 16.0, # number of angles at the 2nd coarsest scale
+    'num_angles_coarse': 16.0, # number of angles at the 2nd coarsest scale
     }

 # Under the hood, the following `get_curvelet_system` function